zarpafantasma/corpus_rythmos/README.md

 | 024-The Hidden Doors and the Half Key | Origin | A candid account of the authorship and creation of RTM | FOLDER V |

-#### All papers provided in PDF format are accompanied by their original DOCX source files, enabling direct editing, forking, or translation of the material.
+#### All papers provided in MarkDown (.MD) and PDF format are accompanied by their original DOCX source files (/original-docs folder), enabling direct editing, forking, or translation of the material.

 ### Conventions & Status Tags: